Tomella/elvis-mh370/README.md

 ### How do I get set up? ###

 * git clone <this_repository>
-* cd elvis-mh370
+* cd elvis-bathy
 * npm install
 * bower install
 * node server
 * http://localhost:3000/
 * Dependencies: AngularJS, Leaflet
 * Deployment is simply copy the dist directory to a web server and navigate to wherever you put it.

 ### Contribution guidelines ###